The Buteyko Method: Why Breathing Less Might Be the Nervous System Reset You Actually Need

 The Buteyko Method flips that entire script.
 And it has over 70 years of clinical use behind it.

-What Is the Buteyko Method?
+What is the Buteyko Method?

 The Buteyko Method is a breathing retraining programme built on three core principles: nasal breathing, reduced breathing volume, and relaxation.
-It was developed in the 1950s by Ukrainian physician Dr. Konstantin Buteyko, and it is based on a simple but counterintuitive observation: most of us breathe too much.
+It was developed in the 1950s by Ukrainian physician Dr Konstantin Buteyko, and it is based on a simple but counterintuitive observation: most of us breathe too much.

 Not too little.
 Too much.

 Less CO2 means your blood holds onto oxygen instead of releasing it where it is needed.
 Your brain gets less fuel.
 Your nervous system stays on high alert.
 And the cycle feeds itself.
+If you have ever noticed yourself holding your breath without realising, or feeling unable to take a deep breath when you try, these are the same pattern showing up in different forms.

 The Buteyko Method teaches you to breathe less air, more efficiently, through your nose, using your diaphragm, at a pace your body can actually work with.
 It is not about forcing anything.
 It is about getting out of your own way.